We may earn income from links in this post. Please read this Disclosure for details.

 Frequently Asked Questions

 Laws about drinking alcohol on a boat vary from jurisdiction to jurisdiction.
-In Ontario, Canada you can only legally consume alcohol on boats equipped with a permanent toilet as well as permanent cooking and sleeping facilities.
+In Ontario, Canada you can only legally consume alcohol on boats equipped with a permanent toilet, cooking and sleeping facilities.
 The boat must also be docked or moored.
+Before heading out on the water, make sure you know the rules and regulations where you’re boating.

 Gemma